ltruncel/Bertelsmann_60daysofudacity/README.md

 :cherry_blossom: Another common Alteryx error is the null value.
 To fix this, add a **Field Summary Tool** before the data enter another tool.
 This way you'll be able to see the missing values.
 Another tool is the **Filter Tool**, which you can use to single out those null values and fix them.
 Alternatively, you can use the **Imputation Tool**, where you can replace the null values with average or other values.
 Lastly, the **Data Cleansing Tool** will replace the null values with blanks (for string fields) or 0 (for numeric fields). <br>

 ![D17_other_tools](/images/D17_other_tools.png) <br>

+## Day 18 - 12.28.20

+:cherry_blossom: Today I worked on the practice project.
+The goal of the project is to use a large database of diamond prices to build a model and predict the price of a diamond based on its attributes, which will be the basis for making recommendations to a jewelry company to decide how much it should bid on the diamonds. <br>

+:cherry_blossom: